 If that sounds appealing, you may be interested in the BasicMed program.
 Although this program was developed in 2016, there is still a lot of confusion and opportunity for clarification surrounding what the program does and who it applies to.

 Today we will be answering some of the most frequently asked questions so you can walk away with a better understanding of the essentials of BasicMed.
+Let's dispel the myths and uncover the facts about this program, empowering you with the knowledge you need to soar confidently.

 What is BasicMed?